damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## UpdateGameEnd

-Notifies the clients of the end of the match, detailing the winner player.
+Notifies the clients of the end of the game, detailing the winner player.

 ```
            ┌────────┒                      ┌────────┒